CodeYourFuture/syllabus-archive/js-core-1/week-1/lesson.md

 When you write code, you'll want to create shortcuts to data values so you don't have to write out the same value every time.

-We can use _variable_ to create a reference to a value.
+We can use a _variable_ to create a reference to a value.
 Variables can be thought of as named containers.
 You can place data into these containers and then refer to the data simply by naming the container.

 Before you use a variable in a JavaScript program, you must declare it.
 Variables are declared with _let_ and _const_ keywords as follows.